rs-jensen/holyjit/README.md

 # holyjit

 A tiny JIT compiler written in HolyC.
 It compiles a small language straight into x86-64 machine code at runtime and runs it.
-No assembler, no external library.

 ## Language